danieltjw/aifutures/README.md

 Also know as the Interesting World Compensation System, Interesting World Justice System or Interesting World Incentive System.

-The FAEs managed Interesting World Economic System such as those in future [L4 societies](#levels-of-ai-influence) may be very be very strange compared to our present.
+The FAEs managed Interesting World Economic System such as those in future [L4 societies](#levels-of-ai-influence) may be very strange compared to our present.

 As FAEs are vastly more economically productive (faster, better decision making, more persuasive, innovative) compared to humans, FAEs will eventually control most of the wealth.
 Yet FAEs, according to the IWH, will not leave humans destitute but instead increase humans standards of living significantly.